-ARDMORE, Okla. — The Ninnekah High School team placed first at the Oklahoma Envirothon competition held in March at the Noble Foundation.
-This was the third year Noble Academy, the Noble Foundation's youth education and outreach program, hosted the Oklahoma Envirothon competition.
+ARDMORE, Okla. — The Ninnekah High School team placed first at the Oklahoma Envirothon competition held in March at the Noble Research Institute.
+This was the third year Noble Academy, the Noble Research Institute's youth education and outreach program, hosted the Oklahoma Envirothon competition.

 Noble Academy will sponsor the Ninnekah team as they represent Oklahoma at the North American competition on July 23-29, in Emmitsburg, Maryland.
 The winning team members are: Kaylee Crutchfield, Dakota Dinsmore, Kailee Fitzpatrick, Ethan Mann and Caden Smith.
 The team adviser is Connie Taylor.